SuperJMN-Zafiro/Zafiro.Avalonia/README.md

 * **NamingConventionViewLocator**.
 A data template that finds views for ViewModels by naming convention (ViewModel => View) AKA "ViewLocator" in AvaloniaUI templates.
 * **ReturnExtension**.
 A markup extension that can be used to return observables in design-time data (as part of Design.PreviewWith).

+# More info

+Please, take a look to the Samples inside the solution.